manubett254/alx-low_level_programming/0x01-variables_if_else_while/README.md

 0. A program that checks if the random number is positive or negative
 1. A program that finds last digit of a number
 2. A program that prints the alphabet in lowercase
+3. A program that prints alphabet in lowercase then in uppercase